All Episodes

 It's just a small example of how I am trying to help everybody.

-And uh and the punk Terry McCallough stiffed him.
+And the punk, Terry McCauliff, stiffed him.

 The Democratic National Committee promised him campaign help in the form of donations.